bitbackofen/Subversion-Integration-for-Mattermost/README.md

 - Edit `post-commit.bat` with a text editor of your choice and change the settings to your needs
 - Copy `post-commit.bat` to your Subversion repository / repositories hook directory e.g. `copy post-commit.bat c:\repositories\myrepo\hooks\`
 - Check the configured Mattermost channel for new messages

+## Linux Install
+This should work with Linux, too, but I don´t have a Linux machine runnning subversion.
+The file `post-commit.bat` should easily be converted to bash.
+Please fork me and get this up and running.